Best Whiskey In 2023: Top 5 Spirits Most Recommended By Experts

 5. Redbreast Kentucky Oak Edition

 This unique whiskey is triple distilled in copper pot stills and aged in American Bourbon barrels and Spanish Oloroso Sherry butts.
-It is then finished for a minimum of 4 months hand selected, air-dried American Oak from the Taylor family farm in Kentucky.
+It is then finished for a minimum of four months in hand selected, air-dried American Oak from the Taylor family farm in Kentucky.
 Inside Hook finds “the combo certainly enhances the wood and vanilla notes, while the hints of dark fruit, nutmeg and cinnamon still wonderfully linger.”

 Redbreast Kentucky Oak Edition